EDChui/katacoda-scenarios/slack-bot/step2.md

    `python main.py`{{execute interrupt}}

-   The console will output "Bolt app is running!" if everything works fine.
+   The console will output "Bolt app is running!" if everything is setup properly.

 ## Event Handling